MewsSystems/gitbook-booking-engine/booking-engine-widget/reference.md

 #### string dataBaseUrl

-Allows you to define custom URL which is used for distributor API calls and static assets.
-In the example above, the Distributor will be run against our Demo environment.
+Allows you to define a custom URL which is used for Booking Engine API calls and static assets.
+In the example above, the Booking Engine will be run against our Demo environment.